l90lpa/embedded_python_interpreter_example/README.md

 ### Set-up Python dependencies
 The Python dependenices are listed in `requirements.txt` (this project has been tested with Python 3.10.2).
 To use `venv` to set-up the dependencies:
+- Ensure that you have Python Virtual Environment installed: `sudo apt install python3.9-venv`
 - Set-up virtual environment: `python3 -m venv .venv`
 - Activiate the virtual environment: `source ./.venv/bin/activate`
 - Install Python dependencies: `pip install -r requirements.txt`